BCE: The Persian armies of Cyrus the Great captured

 "It is high time the decent people of the South rise and take

 charge."
 Dozens of city, state and federal investigators fanned out across

 the area, arresting five suspects with ties to anti-Semitic groups.
 One

 suspect, George Bright, was acquitted in a high-profile trial, and charges

-to urge his flock to embrace racial equality.
-Among his proudest
+continued to urge his flock to embrace racial equality.
+Among his proudest accomplishments

-Jewish, Rafshoon said.
-"Jews had become complacent and afraid, reluctant
+Rafshoon said.
+"Jews had become complacent and afraid, reluctant to stick

 congregation to take a stand, to support the civil rights movement.
 After the

 bombing, the big hug that came their way made Jews in Temple feel they could have the confidence